spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ma1sd.md

 ## Example: Open Registration for every Domain

-If you want open all domains, you have to setup the allowed variable under policy, which is the return value if nothing else did match (white- and blacklist).
-But be aware, you cant block toplevel domains (aka .xy) because the internal architecture of ma1sd didnt allow that.
+If you want to open registration for any domain, you have to setup the allowed domains with ma1sd's `blacklist` and `whitelist`.
+The default behavior when neither the `blacklist`, nor the `whitelist` match, is to allow registration.
+Beware: you can't block toplevel domains (aka `.xy`) because the internal architecture of ma1sd doesn't allow that.

 ```yaml
 matrix_ma1sd_configuration_extension_yaml: |